mumuhamm/SelectorTools/Readme.md

 # Overview
 -----------
-This repository includes scripts to run all steps (starting with [UWVV ntuples](https://github.com/uwcms/UWVV])) to produce the results of [SMP-18-001](http://cms.cern.ch/iCMS/analysisadmin/cadilines?line=SMP-18-001).
-Many steps should be trivially modifiable for other analyses.

-Current developement is in progress to also allow the use of NanoAOD in place of the UWVV ntuples.
-NanoAOD is a centrally-maintained ntuple which can signficantly reduce manpower needed to maintain private ntuples.
+This repository includes scripts to analyze ROOT ntuples using implementations of the [TSelector](https://root.cern.ch/doc/master/classTSelector.html) class.
+It was originally developed for [SMP-18-001](http://cms.cern.ch/iCMS/analysisadmin/cadilines?line=SMP-18-001), which is still reflected in the WZSelector classes.
+Because the structure is quite general, it has been extended for other CMS results, as well as in general analysis based on NanoAOD, at either the RECO or GEN level.

+Most of the current development is devoted to analyses based on NaanoAOD, a common ntuple format in CMS.
 More detail is given in the [NanoAOD](#nanoaod) section.

-The analysis processeeds in several steps.
+A general analysis will proceed in several steps.

-1. Produce ntuples using [UWVV](https://github.com/uwcms/UWVV]).
-See this package for further documentation.
-NanoAOD is also supported for some processes.
-In principle other packages could be used without much trouble, but variable names etc would need to be modified.
-Output is generally stored on a distributed storage system, e.g. /hdfs at UW or /eos at CERN.
+1. Produce ntuples.
+This step is independent of this package.
+If using NanoAOD, it is generally not necessary to produce your own samples.
+If using NanoGen, some useful example scripts are [here](https://github.com/kdlong/WMassNanoGen).
+For UWVV, see [UWVV](https://github.com/uwcms/UWVV).
-2. Skim ntuples or NanoAOD to create smaller files that can be copied to a "local" storage disk, such as /data at uwlogin or /nfs_scratch at Wisconsin.
+2. Skim ntuples or NanoAOD to create smaller files that can be copied to a "local" storage disk, such as /eos at CERN, /data at uwlogin or /nfs_scratch at Wisconsin.
+For NanoAOD, there are dedicated modules in the [NanoAODTools package](https://github.com/cms-nanoAOD/nanoAOD-tools).
-3. Run analysis code to estimate backgrounds and produce histograms with final selections.
+3. Run analysis code to produce histograms with final selections.
 4. Plotting code combines histograms by scaling with cross section and luminosity information.
 Colors and CMS style are implemented.
+Mostly outside the scope of this package.
+5. Perform fit (using HiggsCombine package)

 # Specifics
 -----------